open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 - The resulting resource would have all of the following entities: `host`, `process`, `service` and `gcp.gce`
 - The user-configured resource detector would take priority over built in: the `host` defined from the Google Cloud detection would "win" and be included in resource.
   - This means `host.id` e.g. could be the id discovered for GCE VMs.
-Similarly for other cloud provider detection, like Amazon EC2 where VMs are given a unique ID by the Cloud Provider, rather than a generic machinne ID, e.g.
+Similarly for other cloud provider detection, like Amazon EC2 where VMs are given a unique ID by the Cloud Provider, rather than a generic machine ID, e.g.
   - This matches existing behavior/expectations today for AWS, GCP, etc. on what `host.id` would mean.
 - Users would be able to configure which host wins, by swapping the priority order of "default" vs. cloud-specific detection.